 My Final Recommendation

 When I first published this article, I was all for TrafficWave.
 However, things have changed greatly over the years…mostly with the competition.
 After publishing this article, I’ve received a lot of feedback from visitors on how much a well-known competitor, Aweber, has advanced over the years.
 So I decided to check them out (for the 2nd time).
 Their interface is more easy to use nowadays compared to Trafficwave.
 Another benefit is that many 3rd party services integrate well with Aweber, not so much with Trafficwave.
 Email marketing systems aren’t that easy to switch out of if you want to maintain all of your leads in a single system.
-So if you want to build a huge email list for the long-term, I highly recommend Aweber for beginners or advanced marketers.
+Whether you’re a beginner or advanced marketer and you’re serious about building an email list for the long-term, I highly recommend Aweber.